- Anatomy Of The National Drug Code

 Dirk A. Rodgers

-The New Draft Guidance On The Effect of Section 585 of the FD&C Imposed By The DSCSARyan, No, I don't agree that wholesale distributors and 3PLs should be expect...
+The New Draft Guidance On The Effect of Section 585 of the FD&C Imposed By The DSCSARyan, It will be interesting to see if the FDA takes the view you propose.
+I...

 Dirk A. Rodgers